Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \subsubsection{State of the Art}

-Fortunately, many (yet not all) of the above challenges have been tackled through over 30 years of research in space logsistics.
-Network modeling and optimization are the most well-explored fields in space logistics modeling.
-One of the first projects that leveraged network modeling for space mission design was SpaceNet \cite{SpaceNet}.
-This project and its subsequent studies (e.g., Ref. \cite{siddiqi2009matrix,grogan2011matrix,ishimatsu2010interplanetary}, primarily focused on supporting human space exploration campaigns with the then-active Constellation Program in mind.
-Since then, network and graph-theoretic modeling have played a key role to analyze complex space logistics missions.
-Some of the representative works that focused on network modeling for space logistics missions include Refs. \cite{Arney2014,Ishimatsu2013}.
-A more recent work specifically focused on the depot location problems for ISAM applications with a facility location problem formulation\cite{Shimane2023}.
+Fortunately, many (yet not all) of the above challenges have been tackled over 30 years of research in space logistics.
+Network modeling and optimization are the most well-explored fields in space logistics modeling; see Fig. \ref{fig1} as an example.
+One of the first projects that leveraged network modeling for space mission design was SpaceNet \cite{de2007spacenet}, which is a simulation and visualization software for space logistics operations.
+This project and its subsequent studies (e.g., Refs. \cite{gralla2006modeling,grogan2011comparative,grogan2011space,siddiqi2009matrix,grogan2011matrix,ishimatsu2010interplanetary,capra2021spacenet}\footnote{Some of the cited works (e.g., Ref. \cite{siddiqi2009matrix}) did not necessarily leverage the network structure explicitly, but they are included as they leveraged the network modeling framework in SpaceNet.}) primarily focused on supporting human space exploration campaigns with the then-active Constellation Program in mind.
+Since then, network and graph-theoretic modeling have played a key role in analyzing complex space logistics missions.
+Some of the representative works that focused on network modeling for space logistics missions include Refs. \cite{Arney2014,Ishimatsu2016,Ho2014-Acta,Ho2016}.
+A more recent work specifically focused on the depot location problems for ISAM applications with a facility location problem formulation \cite{shimane2024}.
+A variant of network flow models, the assignment problem, has also been used for satellite constellation deployment and reconfiguration analysis \cite{de2008optimal,sung2023optimal,Lee2023regional}.